cilium/cilium/Documentation/helm-values.rst

      - Name of Ingress secret namespace
      - string
      - ``"cilium-secrets"``
+   * - ingressController.secretsNamespace.sync
+     - Enable secret sync, which will make sure all TLS secrets used by Ingress are synced to secretsNamespace.name.
+If disabled, TLS secrets must be maintained externally.
+     - bool
+     - ``true``
    * - installIptablesRules
      - Configure whether to install iptables rules to allow for TPROXY (L7 proxy injection), iptables-based masquerading and compatibility with kube-proxy.
      - bool